ircv3/ircv3-specifications/core/message-tags-3.3.md

 To allow for tagged data to be sent to channels and users without any accompanying message text, a format for tag-only messages is needed.
-Since servers do not normally accept messages with a missing body, new behaviour is defined for tagged messages.
+Since servers do not normally accept messages without any content, new behaviour is defined for tagged messages.

 With the scope of tags expanded for use as general purpose message metadata, the number and size of tags attached to a message will potentially increase.
 As a